-The original term of the concession was for a period of 25 years to expire in 2022.
-The company’s concession was extended by another 15 years by MWSS and the Philippine Government in 2009, thereby extending the term from May 2022 to May 2037 (Concession Agreement Extension).
+Manila Water Company, Inc. (“Manila Water” or the “Company”) holds the exclusive right to provide water and used water services to the eastern side of Metro Manila (“Manila Concession” or “East Zone”) under a Concession Agreement (“CA”) entered into between the Company and Metropolitan Waterworks and Sewerage System (“MWSS”) on February 21, 1997.
+The original term of the concession was for a period of twenty five (25) years to expire in 2022.
+The Company’s concession was extended by another fifteen (15) years by MWSS and the Philippine Government in 2009, thereby extending the expiry of the concession from May 2022 to May 2037.

 The Company provides water treatment, water distribution, sewerage and sanitation services to more than six (6) million people in the eastern side of Metro Manila, comprising a broad range of residential, commercial and industrial customers.
 The Manila Concession encompasses twenty three (23) cities and municipalities spanning a 1,400-square kilometer area that includes Makati, Mandaluyong, Pasig, Pateros, San Juan, Taguig, Marikina, most parts of Quezon City, portions of Manila, as well as the following towns of Rizal: Angono, Antipolo, Baras, Binangonan, Cainta, Cardona, Jala-Jala, Morong, Pililia, Rodriguez, San Mateo, Tanay, Taytay, and Teresa.